pdjr-build/firmware-factory/spudpole/modctl/README.md

 LEDs (2).
 The cover is penetrated by two cable glands (3) which allow passage of switch and indicator connection cables.

-The top cover is released by pinching at points (A) and lifting away from the base.
+The top cover is released by pinching at points (A) and (B) and lifting away from the base.
 Removal of the cover reveals the module printed circuit board which includes connectors for switches (4) and indicators (5).
 A DIL switch (6) allows entry of windlass instance addresses and two